-- 1. Review the requirements. - 2.
-Track previous immunizations on the KVCC tracking form. - 3.
+- 1. Sign-up for Complio account (instructions given during orientation/accepted student night) - 2..
+Review the requirements. - 3.
+Track previous immunizations on the Complio program. - 3.
 Plan a new timeline for acquiring any new immunizations by the second week of December, first semester. - 4.
 Make an appointment with your healthcare provider. - 5.
 Have your doctor/healthcare provider complete the Allied Health Department immunization requirement tracking form (available from the Enrollment Services Center).
 All students are required to have their doctor/healthcare provider complete the KVCC immunization form, with the proper immunity status noted as either immune or not immune for all titers and positive or negative for PPD test.
 The OTA program will not accept lab reports. - 6.
-Make a clean copy from the white original top sheet; keep the original for your records. - 7.
+Make a clean copy for your records. - 7.
 When complete, and signed by your doctor/healthcare provider, scan and upload documentation to Complio site for approval.
 This is due December 19, Semester 1.
 Extenuating circumstances must be reported to the AFWC prior to the end of first semester.
 If any immunization/legal documentation is outstanding, you must provide a date for completion to the AFWC at this time.

 Fieldwork will NOT be scheduled until this information is complete and documented as such.